krakend/krakend-documentation/overview/usage.md

 weight: 30
 ---

-From an operations point of view KrakenD is very simple to use.
-It only requires you to pass the path the configuration file (which defines behaviours and endpoints).
-Additionally you can enable the debug with the `-d` flag, and that's pretty much everything.
+From an operations point of view KrakenD, is very simple to use.
+It only requires you to pass the path the configuration file (which defines behaviors and endpoints).
+Additionally, you can enable the debug with the `-d` flag, and that's pretty much everything.

 # TL;DR
 1. Generate a configuration file with your endpoints definition.
-Easier way to generate it is using the [designer](http://designer.krakend.io/)
+The easier way to generate it is using the [designer](http://designer.krakend.io/)
 2. Check the syntax of your `krakend.json` is good

 	`./krakend check --config krakend.json --debug`